marlonklc/web-scrapping-amazon-wishlist/README.md

 # web-scrapping-amazon-wishlist
-project using puppeteer, cheerio and nodemailer to send product's wishlist from amazon
+project responsible to send wishlist's products from amazon store which are on sale